Managing Diarrhea During Period: Causes and Relief

 While diarrhea during menstruation is a common issue, it can lead to several complications if severe or not adequately managed:

 • Dehydration: Frequent diarrhea increases the loss of water and essential electrolytes like sodium and potassium.
-Symptoms of dehydration can include dizziness, reduced urine output, dry skin, and intense thirst.
+Symptoms of dehydration can include dizziness, reduced urine output, dry skin, for example under the eyes, and intense thirst.
 Severe dehydration might require medical intervention to prevent further health complications.

 • Nutrient Malabsorption: Persistent diarrhea can disrupt the digestive system's ability to absorb nutrients effectively.
 This can result in deficiencies in crucial vitamins and minerals, impacting overall health and energy levels.
 Symptoms range from fatigue and weakness to more serious health conditions over time.
 Maintaining a balanced diet and considering supplements, as advised by a healthcare provider, are important to mitigate these risks.